TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 Where DATEDIFF(minute, started_at, ended_at) < 1;
 ```

-There are a total of 86,315 trips that lasted for less than a minute in the data set that will be excluded during analysis.
+There are a total of 86,315 trips that lasted for less than a minute in the data set that will be dropped when creating the clean table for analysis.

 On the other hand, trips lasting more than a day are outliers that are unlikely to represent typical usage patterns, skewing the analysis and potentially leading to inaccurate conclusions.